kyleosung/DS3ML3_Final_Project/README.md

 ./cutter.sh
 ```

+Again, this process may be time-intensive (took approximately sixty minutes to run on my machine).

 **5. Train the Dataset**

 If you wish to reproduce the training, please run the main training file for the latest model, titled ``NOTE TO SELF: ADD TITLE!`` (possibly add link too).